 Those 11 points would make a good beginning for any marketing presentation.
 And if you kept your presentation to 18 minutes, the recommended length of a TEDTalk, that would give you a little bit more than a minute and a half for each section.

 Interestingly enough, many presentation experts recommend you don’t spend more than 2 minutes showing any one slide.
 So your very simple marketing presentation template could include those 11 sections, plus a cover slide and a slide with your sources.
-Those 13 slides could be a very good starting template for any marketing presentation.
+Those 13 slides could be a very good starting presentation template for any marketing presentation.

 But that would only be the first step.

 Practice your presentation at least ten times.
+That's one the biggest presentation tips one should keep in mind.

 No exceptions.
 No excuses.
 No whining.